CederGroupHub/smol/docs/src/developer_guide/guide.rst

 Code contributions can be anything from fixing the simplest bugs, to adding new extensive features or subpackages.
-If you have written code or want to start writing new code that you think will improve **smol** then please follow the steps bellow to make a contribution.
+If you have written code or want to start writing new code that you think will improve **smol** then please follow the steps below to make a contribution.
 To know where best to start implementing new functionality please have a look at the :ref:`design` page.

 Guidelines